 Likewise, in Carmel & Co v.
 Silverfish, LLC, No. 1:12-cv-21328-KMM (S.D.
 Fla.
 March 21, 2013), an entity purposefully availed itself of Florida forum through website sales and advertising to Florida consumers.
 Such availing related to cause of action for trademark infringement.

 The analysis doesn’t end if a spouse meets the first prong – establishing a basis for specific or general long-arm jurisdiction.
 The spouse must also establish the corporation or trust named in the family action has sufficient “minimum contacts” with Florida for it to be fair and just to defend claims the spouse brings against it.

-Second prong: Constitutional Due Process
+Second Prong: Satisfying Constitutional Due Process

-This second inquiry requires a spouse attempting to bring a business entity or trust into a Florida family law action to establish that the entity or trust has sufficient minimum contacts with Florida to meet federal requirements of fair play and substantial justice.
+This second inquiry requires a spouse attempting to bring a business entity or trust into a Florida family law action to establish that the entity or trust has sufficient minimum contacts with Florida.
+When it does, requiring the defendant to defend the case in Florida meets federal requirements of fair play and substantial justice.
 See Burger King Corp. v.
-Rudzewicz, 471 U.S. 462, 474 (1985).
+Rudzewicz, 471 U.S. 462 (1985).